Generalized automorphic sheaves and the proportionality principle of Hirzebruch-Mumford: Introduction

-This situation is well-known in the theory of Shimura varieties.
-In this case $B$ is called the {\em standard principal bundle} and is (philosophically) the bundle of trivializations of the de Rham realization of the universal motive (associated with a representation $\rho$ of the defining group $P_M$) together with its natural $P_M$-structure.
-The morphism $p$ in this case is induced by the Hodge filtration.
-The diagram can also be seen as a morphism $\Xi: M \rightarrow \left[ M^\vee / P_M \right]$ to the quotient stack.
-If $M^\vee$ contains a $k$-rational point then the quotient stack is isomorphic to the classifying stack $\left[ \cdot / Q_M \right]$ of a parabolic $Q_M \subset P_M$.
-Therefore the datum is essentially the same as a $Q_M$-torsor over $M$.
-This allows to define a vector bundle $\Xi^* \mathcal{E}$ on $M$ associated with any representation $\mathcal{E}$ of $Q_M$ (or with a $P_M$-equivariant vector bundle on $M^\vee$).
-These are called {\em automorphic vector bundles}.
+As mentioned above, this situation is well-known in the theory of Shimura varieties.
+In this case $B$ is called the {\bf standard principal bundle} and is (philosophically) the bundle of trivializations of the de Rham realization of the universal motive (associated with a representation $\rho$ of the defining group $P$) together with its natural $P$-structure.
+The morphism $p$ in this case is induced by the variation of the Hodge filtration.
+If $M^\vee$ contains a $k$-rational point then the quotient stack is isomorphic to the classifying stack $\left[ \cdot / Q \right]$ of a parabolic $Q \subset P$.
+Therefore the datum is essentially the same as a $Q$-torsor over $M$.

 This situation generalizes to the case in which $D$ is non-trivial.
 In this case automorphic data consist of the following: for any stratum $Y$ a diagram